-We also tried an avoidance based approach.
+We also tried an avoidance-based approach.
 An avoidance approach instructs people to carefully stay away from their reactive foods and is typically used for food allergy patients.
-But an avoidance approach – avoiding all sources and forms of your allergic foods, plus knowing where your allergic foods might be hidden, reading every label, etc. – which is perfectly appropriate if you only have 1-2 allergic foods that you have to stay away from, doesn’t work so well for food sensitivities.
+But an avoidance approach – avoiding all sources and forms of your allergic foods, plus knowing where your allergic foods might be hidden, reading every label, etc. – is perfectly appropriate if you only have 1-2 allergic foods that you have to stay away from, doesn’t work so well for food-induced inflammation.

 The main reason is that with sensitivities it is common to see upwards of 10-20 reactive food items.
 Throw in food-chemical reactions and your patients will have an extremely difficult time adhering to an avoidance diet.
 Why?
 Because it’s very hard to find pre-packaged foods (the foods most Americans have been eating for decades) that are free from the specific items most patients are sensitive to.
 Consequently, with an avoidance-based approach, patients become discouraged because they can’t eat the foods they enjoy eating.
 And if the patient doesn’t fully comply, then full clinical benefits won’t be experienced, even up to the point of experiencing zero clinical benefits.